-1 I would like to acknowledge the help and support given by Siñot Joseph Mendiola Palomo, great-grandson of Marcos Untalán, who I interviewed July 22, 2020, and who facilitated valuable background information on Filomena Untalán.
-Also to Raph Unpingco and Malia A. Ramirez for their valuable time and information of interest to this article.
-Credit is due to Richard K. Olmo, Robert A. Underwood, Rosa S. Palomo, and Chris Rasmussen for reading early drafts of this article and contributing with valuable edits and suggestions.
-While I acknowledge the importance of using the official spellings for CHamoru and for place names like Hagåtña or Guåhan, in this article I keep the spelling used on the archival documents of the era in order to retain the original scope of meaning used at the time.
+1 I would like to acknowledge the help and support given by Siñot Joseph Palomo, great-grandson of Marcos Untalán, who I interviewed July 22, 2020, and who facilitated valuable background information on Filomena Untalán.
+Also to Ralph Unpingco and Malia A. Ramirez for their valuable time and information of interest to this article.
+Credit is due to Robert A. Underwood and Richard K. Olmo, Robert A. Underwood, and Chris Rasmussen for reading early drafts of this article and contributing with valuable edits and suggestions.
+While I acknowledge the importance of using the official spellings for CHamoru and for Guam place names like To'to, Agaña, or Guåhan, in this article I keep the spelling used on the archival documents of the era in order to retain the original scope of meaning used at the time.